RussellShire/react-pokedex/README.md

 - More filters can be added at a later date
 - No libraries or depencancies should be added except React and pokeapi

+# Optional To Do:

+- Rename filters
+- Add second dropdown for another filter

 # Credit

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).